SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Division by Zero
 ~~~~~~~~~~~~~~~~

-If you divide a number by zero (i / 0),
+Normally, if you divide a number by zero (i / 0),
 or try to calculate remainder by zero (i % 0),
 Swift will throw an error: